sknman92/Instacart-Grocery-Basket-Analysis/README.md

 This portfolio includes Python code and final deliverables that I created while completing CareerFoundry's Data Analytics course between 2022 and 2023.
 The project involved conducting initial data and exploratory analysis on open-source datasets from Instacart, an online grocery store, to address key business questions.
 The final deliverable was a report encompassing population flow, analysis methodology, and recommendations for Instacart stakeholders.

 ## UPLOADS
 The uploads comprise several Jupyter notebooks containing Python code used for data and exploratory analysis, as well as the creation of visuals such as scatterplots, histograms, and bar charts.
+The final excel report is also attached.

 ## DATA
 The dataset used for this project combines real Instacart data from 2017 with data created by CareerFoundry specifically for this project.
 Various datasets were cleaned and merged to form a final dataset consisting of over 30 million rows.
 The comprehensive dataset includes information on customers, transactions, and products.